 ROI = (24 – 20) / (20) = 0.2 = 20%.

-It is important to account for the costs and gains of your investment throughout its entire lifespan, instead of merely taking the end of investment value and dividing it by initial cost.
+It is important to account for all costs and gains of your investment throughout its entire lifespan, instead of merely taking the ending investment value and dividing it by initial cost.

-The calculator covers four different methods: net income, capital gain, total return, and annualized return.
+The calculator covers four different methods of calculating ROI: net income, capital gain, total return, and annualized return.

 The best way to learn the difference between each of the four approaches is to input different numbers and scenarios and see what happens to the results.